Man City tactics: Pep Guardiola gets it all wrong at Norwich & lessons from the Premier League weekend | Goal.com

 That loss underpinned an entertaining Premier League weekend which also saw Arsenal drop points for the third straight game while Tottenham and Chelsea got back on track with thumping wins.

 But how and why did it all happen?
-Goal breaks down the major tactical lessons from they key fixtures...
+Goal breaks down the major tactical lessons from the key fixtures...

 1) Farke's two-part plan undoes Man City